JetBrains/teamcity-dotmemory/README.md

 - Add a reference to the [NuGet package for the JetBrains dotMemory Unit](https://www.nuget.org/packages/JetBrains.DotMemoryUnit/) from your project.
 In this case you can specify a relative path to dotMemoryUnit.exe, for example `%system.teamcity.build.checkoutDir%\testproj\packages\JetBrains.dotMemoryUnit.2.0.20150814.155607-RC3\tools`.
 Add a step to restore this package before the tests' run.
 - Download a free stand-alone runner from the [JetBrains dotMemory Unit page](https://www.jetbrains.com/dotmemory/unit/).

-## Implemention ##

-The project contains 3 modules: 'dotMemoryUnit-server', 'dotMemoryUnit-agent' and 'dotMemoryUnit-common'.
-They contain the code for the server and agent parts, as well as a common part available to both (agent and server).
-When implementing components for the server and agent parts, make sure to update the spring context files under 'main/resources/META-INF'.
-See the [TeamCity documentation](https://confluence.jetbrains.com/display/TCD9/Developing+Plugins+Using+Maven) for details on plugin development.

 ## Build ##

 Use the 'mvn package' command from the root project to build your plugin.
 The resulting package 'dotMemoryUnit.zip' will be placed in the 'target' directory.
 The build is configured on the [JetBrains TeamCity build server](https://teamcity.jetbrains.com/viewLog.html?buildTypeId=TeamCityPluginsByJetBrains_DotMemoryUnit_Build&buildId=lastPinned&buildBranch=%3Cdefault%3E).